dekuNukem/bob_cassette_rewinder/README.md

 It arrived after a 2-months wait, and overall I'm very happy with it.
 It fits on my kitchen top, has enough space for my dishes, uses a tiny amount of water, and overall works just fine.
 No problems.

 It is also internet-connected (of course), but I never let it online.
-Why in the world does a dishwasher needs internet anyway?
+Why in the world does a dishwasher need internet anyway?

 ## Bob Cassettes